Written byConnie Yang

 - OS-related issues.

-Therefore, you can try the following solutions to troubleshoot your Mac and enable your Mac to enter in Safe Mode.
+Therefore, you can try the following solutions to troubleshoot your Mac that takes forever to enter Safe Mode.

 Reboot your Mac into Mac Safe Mode